Reginald McLaughlin

-Reggio "The Hoofer" McLaughlin, tap dancer, instructor and choreographer started his artistic career in the subways of Chicago, where he had developed his unique style of tap dance hoofing, characterized by raw form of African American Tap.
-The combination of African foot stomping, Irish step and his lengthy experience contributes to the world of tap dancing.
+Reggio "The Hoofer" McLaughlin, is an American tap dancer, instructor and choreographer.

+He started his artistic career in the subways of Chicago, where he had developed his style of tap dance hoofing, characterized by raw form of African American Tap.
+The combination of African foot stomping, Irish step and his experience contributes to the world of tap dancing.

 Reginald "The Hoofer" McLaughlin performed in various theatre shows and he worked with the pioneers of tap dance.
 As a principal tap dancer he was seen in two Duke Ellington musicals: Jump for Joy and Beggar's Holiday.
 In the theatre version of the Sammy Davis Jr. Story he played the role of Sammy Davis Sr. and choreographed the tap numbers.
 At the Marcus Center of the Performing Arts in Milwaukee he was the featured tap dancer and choreographer of a production called We are the Drum.
 For the 150th anniversary of the Chicago Tribune, Reggio was brought in as a specialty act with the Chicago Jazz Ensemble.